Images Depict Mature Plants

 Black Knight Butterfly Bushes for Sale Online

-Black Knight Butterfly Bushes (Buddleja davidii 'Black Knight') is a pollinating shrub that provides loads of color from the lightly fragrant, dark purple flower spikes that almost appear as black flowers.
+Black Knight Butterfly Bush (Buddleja davidii 'Black Knight') is a pollinator shrub that provides loads of color from the lightly fragrant, dark purple flower spikes that almost appear as black flowers.
 These fragrant flower clusters bloom in mid-summer and attract butterflies and hummingbirds along with other friendly bugs and birds.

 This fast-growing flowering shrub works well as a foundation shrub, accent plant, or as a background in borders.
 It is harder than other varieties but still may die to the ground in cold winter areas.

 The Black night Butterfly Bush is easy to grow and care for.
 It prefers well-drained soil and full sun for optimal growth and blooms.
-After it has established, it is low maintenance; all you have to do is sit back and admire its beauty!
+After it has been established, it is low maintenance; all you have to do is sit back and admire its beauty!